Monday - Friday

 Fax: (608) 261-9967

-The arterial roadway system in the Madison metropolitan area consists of high traffic volume roadways leading into the central Isthmus area in a radial pattern from a circumferential Beltline and Interstate route system.
-The arterial system also includes several north-south roadways (e.g., Stoughton Rd./USH 51 on the east side and Midvale Blvd. and Gammon Rd. on the west side), completing the network of arterial roadways in the area.
+The arterial roadway system in the Madison area consists primarily of high-volume traffic roadways leading into the central Isthmus area in a radial pattern from a circumferential Beltline and Interstate route system.
+The system also includes several north-south roadways, completing the grid network of arterial roadways in the area.

 The roadway system is functionally classified into four groups or classes of roadways according to their function, traffic volumes, and the type of service they provide.
 The four classes are: principal arterials, minor arterials, collectors, and local roadways.
 Principal arterials are further subdivided into the Interstate system, other freeways, and others.
 The roadway system is also divided into two groups—urban and rural—based upon whether the roadway is located within the urban area of a metropolitan area or not.
 The functional classification provides a basis for receipt of federal transportation funding.
-Following the U.S. Census Bureau’s release of the new 2010 urbanized area boundaries in 2012 and the designation of the new adjusted Madison urban area and planning area boundaries by the MPO, the MPO will update the regional roadway functional classification system.
+In 2012, the MPO and WisDOT initiated an update to the regional roadway functional classification system.
+This update corresponded with the U.S. Census Bureau’s release of the new 2010 urbanized area boundaries and the designation of the new Madison Urban Area and Planning Area boundaries, all of which occurred in 2012.
+WisDOT and FHWA have approved the new Urban Area and Planning Area boundaries.

 Traffic Growth and Congestion